What is food safety?

 According to the Food and Drug Administration (FDA) of the United States of America, a food safety plan provides a systematic approach to the identification of food safety hazards that must be controlled to prevent or minimize the likelihood of foodborne illness or injury.
 In other words, a written plan to minimize the risk of getting a customer sick.
-Tandem Food specializes creating food safety plans with our three part approach - check out our Services.
+Tandem Food Safety Consulting specializes creating food safety plans with our three part approach - check out our Services page.

 Why partner with Tandem Food LLC?

 • Increase the level of food safety compliance with federal, state, and local regulations to confidently pass inspections